PiedPiper911/ASML/README.md

 #### Mission

-A mission is defined in ASML by means of the < Mission > element, whose defined XML Schema is shown in Figure 2.
+A mission is defined in ASML by means of the < Mission > element, whose defined XML Schema is shown in Fig 2.
 The < Mission > element contains basic information such as id, name, and describe, as well as the sub-elements scenario mission property < MissionProperty > and task collection < Task>, where the < Task > element can take one or more.
 The < MissionProperty > element contains the sub-elements < MissionState>, < MissionType>, < MissionTime>, < MissionCoord>, < MissionRelationship>, and < MissionRequirement>, and the there is one and only one of each sub-element.
 The keywords in the < Mission > element are shown in Table 6.

 Tab 6. < Mission>Keyword list in elements